 - Hidalgo Pedro Ximenez.
 This dense delight is normally enjoyed in Andalusia, where it comes from, but it is now famous everywhere.

-We hope that next time you are offered a sweet wine you will be encouraged to say yes so that you can immerse yourself into another wine experience as we have done.
+We hope that next time you are offered a sweet wine you will be encouraged to say yes so that you can immerse yourself in another wine experience as we have done.